-Our natural reaction that we "just cannot understand how David could do such a thing" should open our eyes to many things.
-It should show us that we have much to learn.
+Our natural shallow reaction that we "just cannot understand how David could do such a thing" should open our eyes to many things.
+It should show us that we have much to learn, and perhaps vital to our salvation.
+If we understood sin and human nature as God understands it, we could clearly understand all instances of sin, and we would be wiser and sadder men.